How to apply

-If you submit your application in Denmark, the decision will be sent to your address in Denmark, or to your attorney.
-The Danish Agency for Labour Retention and International Recruitment may also the police to inform you of the decision, or ask you to pick it up in person at the Service Centre.
+If you submit your application in Denmark, the application will be sent to your address in Denmark, or to your attorney.
+The Danish Agency for International Recruitment and Integration may also ask the police to inform you of the decision, or ask you to pick it up in person at the Service Centre.

-If the Danish Agency for Labour Retention and International Recruitment has turned down your application, and you do not hold another residence permit, you will be given a deadline to leave Denmark, i.e. you will be required to leave Denmark before a specified point in time.
+If your application was turned down, and you do not hold another residence permit, you will be given a deadline to leave Denmark, i.e. you will be required to leave Denmark before a specified point in time.
 After this point, you will be considered an illegal resident in Denmark.
 If you are residing illegally in Denmark you risk being expelled and given an entry ban.
 To be expelled from Denmark means you will be banned from entering all EU and Schengen countries, including Denmark, for a minimum of two years.
 If you are expelled, you may be deported by the police.

 Case processing times